 Sweetwater

-Closed — Closed due to the 2020 Creek Fire.
+Closed by Forest Order due to damage from the 2020 Creek Fire.
 No reopening date has been announced.
+Repair efforts in the Sierra National Forest Creek Fire area are ongoing through at least July 2026.

 Occupancy limitations